4 min read

 If we’ve learned anything from the Karate Kid or David & Goliath, it’s that you should never count the little guy out.
 Unfortunately, the same holds true for lawn insects.
 Some of the smallest pests can still mean big problems.
 In fact, it’s shocking to some people just how much damage billbugs and chinch bugs can do to their lawn when you look at their size.

-Even so, plenty of homeowners in Cincinnati, Dayton, OH and Northern Kentucky don’t know much about these two lawn pests or whether they are properly protected against them.
-That’s why we’ve put together a helpful article that will assist you in making smart decisions for your property.
-Though they may be small, you deserve full protection against these destructive pests.
+Even so, plenty of homeowners don’t know much about these two lawn insects or whether they are properly protected against them.
+That’s why we’ve put together a helpful article that will assist you in making smart decisions to get rid of and prevent billbugs and chinch bugs.

 Surprisingly, it is actually the billbug larvae that cause damage.
 Some homeowners refer to this as a “billbug grub,” using grub as a term to describe that larvae stage.
 During this time, billbugs do appear similar to white lawn grubs, except that they are legless and much smaller at only ¼ to ½ inch long.
 They are also more “cream” colored and have a brown head.